EyasuTeshome/shifttracker/mock-interviews/how-to-analyze-your-performance-in-a-mock-interview.md

 ## Description

-In this lesson, you will learn how to gather feedback from your mock interviewer in order to improve your interviewing skills.
+In this lesson, you will learn how to gather feedback from your mock interviewer and analyze your performance in order to improve your interviewing skills.

 ### Why is analyzing your performance in a mock interview important?